 Can I enter the Statue of Liberty Pedestal with a Tourist Card?

 That would be great but, unfortunately, it is not possible.
-Most tourist passes in New York include the basic ticket which only gives access to the ferry, the islands and the museums there but not to the Pedestal or the Crown of the Statue of Liberty.
+Most of the New York tourist passes include the basic ticket which only gives access to the ferry, the islands and the museums there but not to the Pedestal or the Crown of the Statue of Liberty.

-Which tourist cards include the Statue of Liberty?
+Which tourist passes include the Statue of Liberty?

-If during your stay in New York you would like to use any of these tourist passes but you are not sure which one to choose, I recommend you to take a look at the post The best tourist card in New York as it will surely help you to decide and fulfill your dream of seeing the Statue of Liberty.
+If during your stay in New York you would like to use any of these tourist passes but you are not sure which one to choose, I recommend you to take a look at the post The best New York City Sightseeing Pass as it will surely help you to decide and fulfill your dream of seeing the Statue of Liberty.

 To visit the Statue of Liberty with one of the New York sightseeing passes, you don't need to book a time but you will have to go to the Castle Clinton ticket office in Battery Park to exchange it for a ticket to board the ferry.
 It is important to do this step (there is a special queue there that works fast) or you will not be allowed to enter.

-What is it like to visit the Statue of Liberty Pedestal?
+What is the Statue of Liberty Pedestal tour like?

-The entrance to the Pedestal of the Statue of Liberty gives access to the interior and exterior balcony of the stone structure that is located right at the foot of the statue and supports it giving it height.
-This in turn, is located on an old star-shaped outdoor fort from where you can also contemplate the landscape.
+The entrance to the Statue of Liberty Pedestal gives access to the interior and exterior balcony of the stone structure that sits right at the foot of the statue and supports it, giving it height.
+This, in turn, sits atop an ancient star-shaped open-air fort from which you can also view the landscape.

 Arm yourself with patience at the security checkpoint